beyarkay/XY_Plotter/README.md

-# XY Plotter
+# XY Plotter - AKA PlotBot
 An Arduino-based robotics project.
-This robot is anchored at the top corners of a drawing area, and then be able to move freely within the space, drawing as its silicon heart desires.
+PlotBot is anchored at the top corners of a drawing area, and then is able to move freely within the space, drawing as its silicon heart desires.
 [Youtube Video](https://youtu.be/Ub-ViXvHKfk)